Degree and Certificate Requirements

 Students should check with the Graduate School and the faculty with whom you are interested in working for guidance in requesting a special committee for your program of study.
 Special committee members can be from non-doctoral departments and must have Level A standing on the Graduate Faculty.
 Students’ course of study may vary from normal departmental requirements, as long as it is approved within the established procedures of the department.
 After their three committee members and department endorse the proposal, it is submitted to the Graduate School.

-The Special Committee is governed by the expectations and regulations of the Graduate School as prescribed in the Miami Bulletin and A Handbook for Graduate Students and Faculty.
+The Special Committee is governed by the expectations and regulations of the Graduate School.

 The Ed.D.is available in the Department of Educational Leadership.